Malebranche (Divine Comedy)

 The Malebranche ([ˌmaleˈbraŋke]; "Evil Claws") are the demons in the Inferno of Dante's Divine Comedy who guard Bolgia Five of the Eighth Circle (Malebolge).
 They figure in Cantos XXI, XXII, and XXIII.
 Vulgar and quarrelsome, their duty is to force the corrupt politicians (barrators) to stay under the surface of a boiling lake of pitch.

 In The Divine Comedy

 When Dante and Virgil meet them, the leader of the Malebranche, Malacoda ("Evil Tail"), assigns a troop to escort the poets safely to the next bridge.
-Many of the bridges were destroyed in the earthquake that happened at the death of Christ, which Malacoda describes, enabling the time this takes place to be calculated.
-The troop hook and torment one of the barrators (identified by early commentators as Ciampolo), who names some Italian grafters and then tricks the Malebranche in order to escape back into the pitch.
-The demons are dishonest and malicious: the promise of safe conduct the poets have received turns out to have limited value (and there is no "next bridge"), so that Dante and Virgil are forced to escape from them.
+Many of the bridges were destroyed in the earthquake at the crucifixion of Jesus, which Malacoda describes, enabling the time this takes place to be calculated.
+The troop hooks and torments one of the narrators (identified by early commentators as Ciampolo), who names some Italian grafters and then tricks the Malebranche to escape back into the pit.
+The demons are dishonest and malicious: the promise of safe conduct the poets have received turns out to have limited value (and there is no "next bridge"), so Dante and Virgil are forced to escape from them.

 Within the Inferno, the demons provide some moments of satirical black comedy.
 There are twelve Malebranche named in the poem: